Regions of England: Regions as areas of administration

+Abolition of regional institutions

 In 2007, a Treasury Review for new Prime Minister Gordon Brown recommended that greater powers should be given to local authorities and that the Regional Chambers should be phased out of existence by 2010.
 The same year, nine Regional Ministers were appointed by the incoming Brown ministry.
 Their primary goal was stated as being to improve communication between central government and the regions of England.
 The assemblies were effectively replaced by smaller local authority leaders' boards between 2008 and 2010, and formally abolished on 31 March 2010, as part of a "Sub-National Review of Economic Development and Regeneration".
 Most of their functions transferred to the relevant regional development agency and to local authority leaders' boards.

 In June 2010, the incoming Coalition Government announced its intentions to abolish regional strategies and return spatial planning powers to local government.
 These plans include the withdrawal of funding to the existing eight Local Authority Leaders' Boards, with their statutory functions also being assumed by local councils.
 The boards in most cases continue to exist as voluntary associations of council leaders, funded by the local authorities themselves.
 No appointments as Regional Ministers were made by the incoming UK government in 2010.

 These changes did not affect the directly elected London Assembly, which was established by separate legislation as part of the Greater London Authority.
 In 2011, Greater London remains administered by the Greater London Authority, which consists of an elected London Assembly and a separately elected Mayor of London.

 Following the abolition of the Government Offices in 2011, it was announced that the former Government Office Regions (GOR) would henceforth be known, for the purposes of statistical analysis, simply as Regions.